mgawlowski/AI_university/README.md

-# SI
-Artificial Intelligence course on University
+Artificial Intelligence course on Wrocław University of Science and Technology

 Zad1 - genetic algorithm for quadratic assignment problem (QAP)